Canada profile - Timeline

 2003 April - Liberal Party beats the Parti Quebecois in provincial elections in Quebec, ending nine years of rule by the pro-independence party.

-2003 December - Former finance minister Paul Martin is sworn in as prime minister.
-Jean Chretien retires after 10 years in office.
+2003 December - Former finance minister Paul Martin is sworn in as prime minister as Jean Chretien retires after 10 years in office.

-2005 November - A commission set up to investigate the scandal involving misspent government money exonerates PM Paul Martin, but criticises his predecessor Jean Chretien.
+2005 November - A commission set up to investigate a 2004 scandal involving misspent government money exonerates Paul Martin, but criticises his predecessor Jean Chretien.

 2006 January - Stephen Harper's Conservatives defeat Paul Martin in general elections, ending 12 years of Liberal government.

 2006 June - In a major anti-terror operation, 17 people are arrested in Toronto on suspicion of planning attacks.
 An official says the men were inspired by al-Qaeda.

 2006 November - Parliament agrees that the Quebecois should be considered a "nation" within Canada.
 The proposal was put forward by Prime Minister Stephen Harper.

 2010 January - Canada hosts Winter Olympics.

 Suspected ringleader of Islamic extremist group is jailed for life for plot to bomb Toronto stock exchange.